Metro Bank sees up to 70 percent of loans going to businesses

 "It can get to between 60 and 70 percent.
 The trend is we can get to that over time.
 There's so much demand for business banking and the big banks are shrinking out of the space," Hill told Reuters in an interview on Wednesday.

-Metro Bank, which opened in 2010 as Britain's first new high street lender for more than a century, has been championed as a rival to Britain's 'big four' lenders - Lloyds Banking Group, Royal Bank of Scotland, Barclays and HSBC.
+Metro Bank, which opened in 2010 as Britain's first new high street lender for more than a century, has been championed as a rival to Britain's 'big four' lenders - Lloyds Banking Group (LLOY.L), Royal Bank of Scotland (RBS.L), Barclays (BARC.L) and HSBC (HSBA.L).
 It is picking up share in small business lending as bigger rivals shrink their balance sheets and build up capital reserves to meet future regulatory requirements.

 British lawmakers and regulators want to stimulate competition within the industry and the country's competition watchdog last week set out plans for an investigation into banking services for small business and individuals.